emilefrey/django-react-postgres-boilerplate/README.md

 - The default login credentials are admin and admin_password.
 These can be changed in backend/.env.

 - There are 3 .env files provided.
-Note in particular the .env files in backend/ and postgres/; there, you can adjust the database credentials, debug mode, secret key, allowed hosts, etc. Things should run just fine without any changes, but just know these files are there.
+Note in particular the .env files in backend/ and postgres/; there, you can adjust the database credentials, debug mode, secret key, allowed hosts, etc. The app should run just fine without any changes, but just know these files are there.

 - The included sample helloyou django app can be easily removed by removing 'helloyou' from INSTALLED_APPS in django mainapp/settings.py, removing the associated helloyou path in mainapp/urls.py and deleting the entire helloyou folder.
 There are no database migrations, so you don't need to worry about that.
 On the frontend, delete/replace the contents of Home.tsx.